sayedhfatimi/the-contemplative-path-posts/2025-09-09-the-distance-between-events/post.md

 Already there are whispers that it might be possible.
 The Wheeler–DeWitt equation of quantum gravity presents us with an unsettling clue:

 $$
 \hat{H} \Psi = 0
 $$

 No $t$.
 No unfolding.
 Only a condition of balance, as though the universe at its most fundamental level were not a drama played across a stage of moments, but a frozen equation, complete and eternal.
 What does it mean if the deepest laws of nature do not describe a becoming, but only a being?

 Would motion itself still make sense without time?
-If we no longer had the comfort of “before” and “after,” how would we speak of an object crossing a room, of a star collapsing, of a child growing?
+If we no longer had the comfort of "before" and "after," how would we speak of an object crossing a room, of a star collapsing, of a child growing?
 Or would all these images collapse into correlations—this position tied to that, this state bound to another—without any invisible thread running through them to mark progression?

 Our mathematics seems to depend on time as an axis.
 The derivative $\frac{dx}{dt}$ assumes it as a ground, a denominator that steadies the ratios of change.
 Without it, what remains?
 Could we rewrite physics entirely in terms of comparisons—distance against distance, oscillation against oscillation, rhythm against rhythm?
 Would equations then cease to describe trajectories and instead describe relations, a lattice of links where change is always relative, never absolute?